airbytehq/airbyte/docs/integrations/sources/typeform.md

 ## Overview

-The Square Connector can be used to sync your [Typeform](https://developer.typeform.com/get-started/) data
+The Typeform Connector can be used to sync your [Typeform](https://developer.typeform.com/get-started/) data

 Useful links:
 - [Token generation](https://developer.typeform.com/get-started/personal-access-token/)